cosmos/ibc-rs/docs/architecture/adr-009-revamp-testkit.md

 ### Positive

-The future tests will be more readable and maintainable.
-The test framework becomes modular and leverages Rust's trait system.
-Even the `ibc-rs` users may benefit from this framework to test their implementations of `ibc-rs` components.
+Future tests will be more readable and maintainable.
+The test framework becomes modular and leverages Rust's trait system. `ibc-rs` users may benefit from this framework, which allows them to test their host implementations of `ibc-rs` components.

 ### Negative

 This requires a significant refactoring of the existing tests.
-Since this may take some time, the parallel development on `main` branch may conflict with this work.
+Since this may take some time, the parallel development on the `main` branch may conflict with this work.

 ## References